 The long-term, non-equity cash incentive plan is designed to focus management on the development and implementation of longer-term strategic initiatives of the Company and align the interests of the Company's executives with those of its shareholders.
 The plan is also designed to foster enhanced coordination and cooperation amongst the business units since the incentive is based solely on consolidated results.
 Individuals with three years of tenure in an executive position have the opportunity to earn an incentive payout of up to 50 percent (CEO-75 percent) of base salary depending on the compounded annual growth rate of income before income taxes over a rolling 4-year period.
-No incentive is paid if the compounded annual growth rate in income before income taxes falls below 3 percent and the maximum incentive is paid if the compounded annual growth rate exceeds 9 percent during the 4-year period.
-All members of the Executive Committee are participants in the long-term, non-equity cash incentive plan.
+No incentive is paid if the compounded annual growth rate exceeds 9 percent during the 4-year period.
+All members of the Executive Committee are participants in the long-term, non-equity cash incentive plan except Mustafa Bilgen who will not participate in the long-term component of the plan until January 1, 2022, when he has completed the minimum years at continuous employment in his current position.
+Until that time, Mustafa Bilgen will continue in a similar plan for other senior management.